akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 d) The TL **shall** functionally assess whether the obtained information describe how personal data is being used, by whom, and for what purposes in a way understandable for a user with limited technical knowledge (see clause D.3).

+#### Assignment of verdict

 The verdict PASS is assigned if:

-- the information about processing personal data can be obtained as described; and - the obtained information about processing personal data match their description; and - the personal data being processed is clearly and transparently described; and - it is clearly and transparently described how personal data is being used, by whom, and for what purposes.
+- the information about processing personal data can be obtained as described; and
+- the obtained information about processing personal data match their description; and
+- the personal data being processed is clearly and transparently described; and
+- it is clearly and transparently described how personal data is being used, by whom, and for what purposes.

 The verdict FAIL is assigned otherwise.

-## 5.14.2 Test Group 6-2 5.14.2.0 Test Group Objective
+## 5.14.2 Test Group 6-2

+### 5.14.2.0 Test Group Objective

 The test group addresses the provision 6-2.

 According to ETSI TS 103 645 [1]/ETSI EN 303 645 [2], obtaining consent "in a valid way" normally involves giving consumers a free, obvious and explicit opt-in choice of whether their personal data is used for a specified purpose.

+### 5.14.2.1 Test case 6-2-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the consumers' consent for the processing of personal data.

+#### Test units

-Test units a) For each personal data in IXIT 21-PersData that is processed on the basis of consumers' consent according to
-"Obtaining Consent", the TL **shall** assess whether the opt-in choice:
+a) For each personal data in IXIT 21-PersData that is processed on the basis of consumers' consent according to "Obtaining Consent", the TL **shall** assess whether the opt-in choice:

-- is given freely; and - is given obviously; and
+- is given freely; and
+- is given obviously; and
 - is given explicitly according to the description of "Obtaining Consent".

+#### Assignment of verdict

 The verdict PASS is assigned if for each category of personal data that is processed on the basis of consumers' consent: